PolytechAngersMecatroniqueClub/istia_rover/README.md

 ```shell
 $ sudo su -l pi -c "/home/pi/bin/startup.sh"
 ```
 to your /etc/rc.local file.
+The "sudo su -l pi" is here to be shure that the script is executed as a pi user.

 Note that this bash script assumed that you have tmux installed on the raspberry.
 If not, install it if you want to use this script
 ```shell
 sudo apt-get install tmux
 ```
 A tmux memo is given at the end of this readme file.

+The startup.sh file is commented for further explanation.
+Note that it starts:
+ - roscore
+ - the listener.py script
+ - urg_node (to handle the LiDAR, you may want to change that if you do not have the same LiDAR...)
+ - tsl2561_node (to handle the lux sensor, you may want to change that if you do not have this sensor)
+ - tf_broadcaster_node to handle the tf2 transforms of the sensors (LiDAR and lux sensor)
+ - some tmux windows that are used by the listener.py script

-## listener.pu
+## listener.py
+This python script wait for the pad controller to be connected.
+Once it is connected, it starts the wireless_controller ros node and the motor_hat_twist_node using the wireless_controller.launch file.
 # Tmux memo